MyreMylar/pygame_gui/docs/source/theme_reference/theme_window.rst

 :class:`UIWindow <pygame_gui.elements.UIWindow>` accepts the following miscellaneous parameters in a 'misc' block:

  - "**shape**" - Can be one of 'rectangle' or 'rounded_rectangle'.
 Different shapes for this UI element.
  - "**shape_corner_radius**" - Only used if our shape is 'rounded_rectangle'.
-It sets the radius used for the rounded corners.
-Defaults to "2".
+It sets the radius, or radii, used for the rounded corners.
+Use a single integer to set all corners to the same radius, or four integers separated by commas to set each corner individually.
  - "**border_width**" - The width of the border around the element in pixels.
 Defaults to "1".
  - "**shadow_width**" - The width of the shadow around the element in pixels.
 Defaults to "2".
  - "**enable_title_bar**" - Controls whether the title bar appears with it's attendant buttons.
 "1" is enabled and "0" is disabled.
 Defaults to "1".